Mac Belo: College career

-Professional career
+Amateur career

-PBA D-League

 At the PBA D-League, he played for the Boracay Rum Waves and later with Phoenix-FEU Accelarators.

 With Phoenix, Belo led his team to the finals of the 2016 PBA D-League Aspirant's Cup and was named MVP of the tournament.
 He also broke a league record when he scored 41 points in a game against Caida Tile Masters.

-PBA
+Professional career

-Blackwater Elite
+Blackwater Elite (2016–2020)

 Belo was selected by the Blackwater Elite in the special 2016 PBA draft.
 He scored 17 points, 9 rebounds and 2 assists in his debut.
-That week, he received his first Player of the Week after the Elite went 2-0 in the Philippine Cup.
+That week, he received his first Player of the Week after the Elite went 2–0 in the Philippine Cup.
 He was also part of the Mindanao All-Stars in the PBA All-Star Week, but didn't play because of a meniscus tear on his left knee.
 This injury kept him out for most of the Commissioner's Cup.
-He returned to playing for them after four months in a 93-118 loss to the San Miguel Beermen in the Governor's Cup.
+He returned to playing for them after four months in a 93–118 loss to the San Miguel Beermen in the Governor's Cup.

 The next season, Belo was able to play in all three All-Star games, first for Mindanao, then the last two for Gilas Pilipinas.
 The Elite were able to qualify for the Governor's Cup playoffs that season with the 5th seed, but lost to Magnolia in the first round.

 In the 2019 season, he was included in his third All-Star game.
 The Elite did not qualify for the Philippine Cup playoffs, but made the playoffs for the Commissioner's Cup as the third seed.
 They lost Game 1 of the best-of three quarterfinals against the Rain or Shine Elasto Painters, but staved off elimination by winning Game 2 with Belo scoring 14 points.
 Rain or Shine won the third game, knocking off the elite.
 That would be the highlight of their season as the Elite failed to make the playoffs again for the Governor's Cup.
-They finished the season with an 11-22 elimination record.
+They finished the season with an 11–22 elimination record.

 Belo was injured before the start of the 2020 Philippine Cup with a knee injury, but was able to recover during the lockdowns.
 In their first game, Belo scored 16 points for their first win of the season.
 They got their second win against the NLEX Road Warriors.
 He missed a game due to back spasms, but played through it the rest of their games.
-The Elite ended their season with eight straight losses, finishing 2-9.
+The Elite ended their season with eight straight losses, finishing 2–9.

-Meralco Bolts

-On February 4, 2021, Belo was traded to Meralco Bolts for Baser Amer and Bryan Faundo.
-He debuted with a career high 27 points with 9 rebounds.